gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

   This is also a main principle in DDD, namely the ubiquitous language.
 - Good _exception handling_ uses unchecked exceptions and provides as much context as possible
-- Good _unit tests_ should be FIRST (Fast, Independent, Repeatable Self-validated, Timely) and should assert a single behaviour
+- Good _unit tests_ should be FIRST (Fast, Independent, Repeatable, Self-validated, Timely) and should assert a single behaviour
 - Classes should comply to the _Single Responsibility Principle_
 - _Functions_ should do one thing and all statements should have the same level